bford21/beautiful-jekyll/_posts/2017-11-03-MoneroMiner.md

 The important thing to note here is that a single visitor may not produce much hashing power but if you have a couple hundred people hitting a page it adds up quick.

 ### Is it easy to do?
-It is actually extremely easy to do, expect a new blog coming soon that explains how to implement what you see on this page.
+It is actually extremely easy to do, <a href="2017-11-09-ImplementCoinHive.md">check out my post on how to do it.</a>